 - Veterans who left active-duty service on or after Jan.
 1, 2013

-- Veterans who served less than one year
+- Veterans who served fewer than 18 months

 - Veterans whose colleges or schools closed or lost accreditation after Jan.
 1, 2015

 - Veterans pursuing STEM or technology-related fields

 - Dependents, including Fry Scholarship recipients and Dependents’ Educational Assistance (DEA) beneficiaries

 Elimination of the 15-Year Time Limit

 The Forever GI Bill eliminated the 15-year time limit for some service members and their dependents to use their benefits.
 Those who fall in the following categories can use their benefits indefinitely: